 The piers or pressure treated posts are 'held' on to the skids with either mending plates on each side, or post caps.
 Either method should be acceptable but it is always a good idea to check with your building inspector first before proceeding with this method of anchoring your shed floor.

 Since foundation piers of this manner are used to anchor the shed down, you will also probably need to add additional supports under the floor skids in between the anchors.

 This can be accomplished by using treated 2x4's stacked on top of each other from the ground up to the skid.

 You can also use concrete blocks stacked on each other.

-If your shed has 3 runners, the middle runner can just be supported with the blocking at equal intervals, usually about every 4'.
-I always suggest that buyers of my storage shed plans check with their local building inspector to make sure which method of anchoring your shed floor is acceptable in your particalar locality.
+As an example, if your shed has 3 runners or 4"x4" pressure treated skids, the middle runner can just be supported with the blocking at equal intervals, usually about every 4'.
+I always suggest that buyers of my storage shed plans check with their local building inspector to make sure which method of anchoring your shed floor is acceptable in your particular locality.